 Asia is massive and oftentimes, when you travel somewhere on the biggest continent, chances are you will get extremely long layovers.
 I’ve had some of those, like my 37-hour flight from Kota Kinabalu (Malaysia) to Skopje (Macedonia) that included a 21-hour-long layover in Singapore.
 The best solution to this is to break up your journey into pieces and spend a day at some interesting place, like Singapore.
 Singapore also has one of the busiest and biggest airports in the world in Changi Airport, hence, a lot of flights use it as a transit point.
-If you have a longer layover, store your bag at the airport and get out and explore the cuty.
+If you’re looking for a cheap flight to Singapore, use this Qatar Airways offer and get up to 25% off on all flights to Singapore.
+Alternatively, if you’re just stopping by on a long layover, store your bag at the airport, get out and explore the cuty.
 Here are a few suggestions on how to discover Singapore in 24 hours.

 You can always join a Big Bus tour that features the main tourist attractions but you can also explore independently if you want to have your own schedule and take your time.

 The most organized place on the planet